Joe-Neville/aos-ipv6/aos-ipv6.md

 #### Summary

-1. AP boots and transmits a DHCP SOLICIT.
+1. AP boots and transmits a DHCPv6 SOLICIT.
 2. DHCPv6 SOLICIT will received by a DHCPv6 Server on the same subnet, or forwarded by the local gateway to a remote DHCPv6 Server.
 3. DHCPv6 Server responds to AP with a non-temporary /128 address and Options 23, 24 and 52.
-4. Although the AP now knows the controller address via Option 52, it will send a DNS query to 'aruba-master.<your-domain>'
+4. Although the AP now knows the controller address via Option 52, it will send a DNS query to 'aruba-master.<your-domain>' The address received via Option 52 takes precedence over any address received in the
 5. AP and controller exchange messages to negotiate IPSEC tunnel through which they then communicate.

 Please note that when an Aruba AP boots it will begin transmitting DHCPv6 SOLICITS and does not need to receive a Router Advertisement with the M flag on.